 Full discography: View Here

-Musical Director for ITV for the last six Royal Variety Performances, including its hundredth anniversary at the Albert Hall, and for it’s series ‘Stepping Out’ and ‘Pop Star to Opera Star’.
+Musical Director for ITV for the last ten Royal Variety Performances, including its hundredth anniversary at the Albert Hall, and for it’s series ‘Stepping Out’, ‘Pop Star to Opera Star’,’All Star Musicals’ and 3 specials for Ball & Boe.

-Chairperson of the British Jury panel for the 2015 Eurovision Song Contest held in Vienna, Austria.
+He served as the chairperson of the British Jury panel for the 2015 Eurovision Song Contest held in Vienna, Austria following a 60th Anniversary Greatest Hits Television broadcast for which he was the Musical Director.